Elodea canadensis (Canadian pondweed)

 Physiology and Phenology

-Perennation is by densely leaved crowded apices or turions.
-During autumn, apices cease to elongate and come to bear tightly clustered dark green leaves, which contain much starch and are slightly more cuticularized than the normal foliage leaves.
+Perennation is by densely-leaved crowded apices or turions.
+During autumn, apices cease to elongate and come to bear tightly clustered dark green leaves, which contain increased starch and are slightly more cuticularized than the normal foliage leaves.
 These apices may be liberated when the parent stems disintegrate and sink to the bottom, or remain attached throughout winter.
 The apices remain dormant until spring, when the leaves expand, adventitious roots develop from the lower nodes, the axis elongates and a new plant is formed.
 E. canadensis begins to grow during the spring season in temperate zones as the temperature rises to between 10-15°C. At ambient light levels, shoot biomass increases with temperature up to 28°C; root biomass shows an opposite tendency (Barko et al., 1982).
-Growth of this species is greatly stimulated under eutrophic conditions (Hughes, 1976; Barko and Smart, 1983; Kraush, 1987).
+Growth of this species is greatly stimulated under eutrophic conditions (Hughes, 1976; Barko and Smart, 1983; Krausch, 1987).

 Riis et al. (2012), compared the effects of temperature and light availability on the growth and morphology of E. canadensis, Egeria densa and Lagarosiphon major and suggested that, in general, subject to variations due to timing of introductions, E. densa will dominate warmer, shallower waters, L. major will dominate in colder, clear-water lakes, whilst E. canadensis will continue its role as a pioneer species which is rapidly replaced by the two taller species after their arrival.